about kim

 actual real life human

-clogger (dance), karaoke addict, funny tenured professor, Appalachian academic, coach/mentor, intersectional ally, crocheter, kitty momma, science nerd, teacher-scholar-activist, book author, happy wife and daughter, anti-racism trainer, aspiring estudiante de español, keynote speaker
+clogger (dancer), karaoke addict, funny tenured professor, Appalachian academic, coach/mentor, intersectional ally (lifelong aspiration), crocheter, cross-stitcher, obsessed kitty momma, science nerd, faculty developer, party hostess, teacher-scholar-activist, book author, anti-racism trainer, aspiring estudiante de español, keynote speaker, voice for social justice academics, NOT a thought leader

 equity and inclusion specialist